derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 4. You will be created the azure IoT-Hub app now.

 #### 1.2.1 IoT-Devices
 IoT-Devices are digital devices which is same as we have in our physical world _sensor with raspberry_ in our example.
-We have phycial devices in each room, by using `IoT Device` we are defining in azure that this is a device and by that we can use it to data transfer to azure from phycial device.
+We have phycial devices in each room, by using `IoT Device` we are defining in azure that this is a device and by that we can use it to transfer the data to azure from the physical device.

-1. In the IoT-Hub app go to IoT devices section from left side, then you will able to view all the available devices if any already.
+1. In the IoT-Hub app go to the IoT devices section from the left side, then you will able to view all the available devices if there are already any stored.

 <img src="images/SuccessIoTDeviceCreation.png" width= 400/>